 Government response to ehrlichiosis

-The national Consultative Committee on Emergency Animal Diseases met in response to this disease incursion, and in November 2020 the committee considered the surveillance data. .
+The national Consultative Committee on Emergency Animal Diseases met in response to this disease incursion, and in November 2020 the committee considered the surveillance data.
 Each state and territory carried out surveillance to determine the spread of the disease.
-After considering the surveillance data, in November 2020,the committee agreed that it was not technically feasible to eradicate the disease because it is established in the NT and north WA.
+After considering the surveillance data, in November 2020,the committee agreed that it was not technically feasible to eradicate the disease because it is established in the NT and northern WA.

 The state and federal governments continue to monitor the impacts of ehrlichiosis through the Animal Health Committee which comprises the Chief Veterinary Officers from each jurisdiction.

 Most jurisdictions are running awareness campaigns to inform local communities, travellers, veterinarians, and dog rescue organisations about ehrlichiosis and the actions they can take to prevent the disease in their dogs.